iNavFlight/inav/docs/Settings.md

 ### osd_map2d_ref_line_heading

-Draws a dashed line on the center of the map display, if using "up is north" setting.
-The line is aligned at the heading set by this parameter.
-This should be set to the same heading as an easily recognizable feature nearby the place you are flying, for example the same heading as the runway (if flying from a club), street or a nearby fence.
-So now you are able to compare the craft's position on the OSD map with this reference, making it easier to orientate yourself, better align directional antennas and so on.
-Default setting of -1 disables this line.
+OSD 2D Map reference line heading (0 is north, 90 east, 180 south and so on, -1 disabled).
+Requires using "up is north" map setting.
+The dashed line will be aligned to the heading set by this parameter.
+So should be set to the same heading as an easily recognizable and static feature nearby the place you are flying, for example a runway, a street, a fence, etc. Then you are able to compare the craft's position on the OSD map with this reference, making it easier to orientate yourself, align directional antennas and so on.

 | Default | Min | Max |
 | --- | --- | --- |